jared-hwang/PyPADocker/README.md

 ### Overview

-This is the Dockerfile for a PyPE image that contains most modules necessary for operation of packages in the PyPA (PyParticleAccelerator) network.
+This is the Dockerfile for a PyPA image that contains most modules necessary for operation of packages in the PyPA (PyParticleAccelerator) network.
 This includes:

 *   anaconda
 *   bempp